OmarAshraf1/Huffman-Compression-and-Decompression/README.md

 *Users can compress and decompress any file type .

-*users can choose N bytes to be grouped instead of only one byte so if we have many frequent repeated contacted bytes the compression will be more efficient in case of speed and encoded file size.
+*Users can choose N bytes to be grouped instead of only one byte so if we have many frequent repeated contacted bytes the compression will be more efficient in case of speed and encoded file size.